Jijaji Chhat Per Hain: Casting

 Nikhil Khurana was chosen to play the titular role of Jijaji.
 Talking about the show he said, “It’s an amazing experience wherein I am exploring a lot of shades that might not have chartered in my earlier projects.
 The team and the vibe is brilliant.
 Everyone is playful and the captain of the ship has a vision which is very comforting to know.”

 Hiba Nawab was selected to play the role of Elaichi.
 Talking about the show she said, “This is my second comedy show.
 Definitely I am excited to be a part of it because I think laughter is the best medicine.
 This is not something real Hiba is.
 This time I am trying something I have never done before, this is an overall different character.”

 Sequel

 A horror spiritual sequel titled Jijaji Chhat Parr Koii Hai starring Hiba Nawab and Shubhashish Jha premiered on Sony SAB on 8 March 2021.
-It had completely new story without continuing the previous story, only Hiba Nawab, Soma Rathod and Anup Upadhyay, Rashi Bawa, Firoz were not replaced.
+It had completely new story without continuing the previous story, only Hiba Nawab, Soma Rathod and Anup Upadhyay, Rashi Bawa, Firoz returned in sequel.